EberlyODL/phys010sjv11/testing-bomb.md

 |photon reaches D0|1
 |photon reaches D1|0

 Imagine we change the setting slightly by putting our hand in the lower beam between the two beamsplitters.
-Our hand will absorb the photon and let us say that we can tell so when a photon hits, you scream "Ow!"
+Our hand will absorb the photon and let us say that we can tell when a photon hits.
+When a photon arrive, you scream "Ow!"

- This will destroy the interference effect.
+ This will destroy the interference effect (the hand, not the screaming).
 We send the photon in the apparatus it has 50% chance of striking the hand.
 If it does, its done, the photon was absorbed by the hand.
-If it does not than we know the photon is in the upper beam before the final beam splitter.
+If it does not  hit the hand than we know the photon is in the upper beam before the final beam splitter.
 The second beamsplitter will split halfway between up and down.
-So the end result
+So the end result is

 ### Outcome for two beamsplitters and hand in lower beam

 |outcome|Probability (P)
 |-------